Hygiene Inpections of Dinking Water Installations in Buildings in accordance with VDI 6023

 Fax +49 201 172-1606

-VDI / DVGW 6023 - Hygiene in drinking water installations
+VDI 6023 - Hygiene in drinking water installations

-This is not only an obligation to inspect the legionella, but also the obligation to test drinking water and the statutory obligation to carry out a hazard analysis, if the technical measure for legionella (100 colony forming units (CFU) / 100 ml) is exceeded.
+This is accompanied not only by testing obligations for legionella, but also by testing obligations for drinking water installations and the legal obligation to assess the risk if the technical measure value for legionella (100 colony-forming units (CFU)/100 ml) is reached or exceeded in these tests.

 The health risks associated with the use of drinking water can result from chemical as well as microbiological stress.
 In the case of chemical loads, an acute hazard to drinking water users is very unlikely.
 The primary focus here is on the long-term prevention of possible chronic health impairments, For example by lead.